bdorr1105/mpeepdf/README.md

-3. **Powerful Interactive Console:** This makes peepdf stand out from other tools since it provides you a framework to work on a parsed PDF.
+**3. Powerful Interactive Console:** This makes peepdf stand out from other tools since it provides you a framework to work on a parsed PDF.

   * Allow examining all data of a PDF including objects, streams, byte offset, tree view, offset view as well as other metadata such as changelog and hashes.
 Data can be examined in both raw or decompressed forms.
   * Support examining relationship between objects/streams via tree view as well as from references to/from an identified object.